 Project Wildlife - San Diego Campus

-New volunteers are typically recruited seasonally, on an as needed basis.
-During open recruitment periods, application links are available at the bottom of this page!
+New volunteers are typically recruited seasonally, on an as-needed basis.

-Assist with essential tasks including sanitizing animal enclosures and cleaning routines including dishes, laundry and stocking supplies - Animals cared for at this location are primarily a variety of small to medium-sized bird species.
+- Assisting with essential tasks including sanitizing animal enclosures and cleaning routines including dishes, laundry and stocking supplies.

-- Be prepared to get dirty, follow staff instruction for safe and effective animal care and have fun!
+- Being prepared to get dirty, follow staff instructions for safe and effective animal care and have fun!

 Volunteer Requirements